-In compliance with Department of Homeland Security (DHS) regulations, University of Illinois at Chicago requires all admitted international students to submit detailed financial statements before a Form I-20/DS-2019 can be processed.
+Upon admission, the Office of International Services (OIS) will request the submission of the required OIS Documents in order to prepare the proper immigration document (I-20/DS-2019).
+Submission can be done by logging into your application summary page and following the instructions for uploading documents.
+As part of your OIS Documents, international students must submit detailed financial statements before a Form I-20/DS-2019 can be processed.
 These statements should include the amounts and sources of funds available for educational expenses in the United States.

 - Savings Accounts: all forms of savings accounts will be accepted, including demand deposit, current accounts and money market.

-- Scholarship Award Letters: must clearly state what the scholarship includes, such as tuition, fees, and books.
+- Scholarship Award Letters: an official letter from the sponsoring agency must clearly state the terms of the scholarship, such as tuition, fees, and books and living expenses provided.
 If the scholarship includes a stipend, it must state the dollar amount per month.

-The following is a summary of account types we DO NOT accept:
+The following is a summary of account types OIS does NOT accept:

 - Demat Accounts: are used for the trade of stocks, securities, and debentures.

-- Solvency Certificate: is a summary of all assets including bank accounts, CD deposits, bonds, property, salary, etc.
+- Solvency Certificate: is a summary of all assets including bank accounts, DE deposits, bonds, property, salary, etc.

 - Stock Market Funds, including mutual funds, equity funds/accounts, and yield funds.